 HPE has outlined its ambitions to offer operators NFV infrastructure and 5G network functions software on an “as-a-service” basis.

 The company today launched a new 5G core software stack designed as containerised network functions (CNF) sharing a common data layer for deployment in operators’ cloud environments.
-The stack is “mostly” composed of HPE’s own code and software, with some additions from partners such as Affirmed Networks where for specific functions.
+The stack is “mostly” composed of HPE’s own code and software, with some additions from partners such as Affirmed Networks for specific functions.

 It is also moving its NFV infrastructure (NFVi) to be available via its GreenLake “as-a-service” platform, offering operators a consumption-based model to deploy 5G infrastructure and the applications that run on top of them.